caiks/WBOT02/README.md

 34 vs 30 - 34 is first actor003 model, otherwise same config as 30 - similar growth and multiplier

+34 Does seem to linger on the edges of heads in medium shots or medium close ups eg 7:06 or 18:02 of 'Pickup On South Street 1953'

 34 vs 35 - 35 has a larger history and an expanded set of videos - similar growth and multiplier

+Even though double the size the max length is the same as model 34 at 35, the mean is only 0.7 greater at 15.9227, but the mode is 16 instead  of 14.
+The deviation is smaller too - this suggests a balanced model.
+Growth rate is declining slightly, but not much, still very high.

 37 vs 35 - 37 has a random mode beginning and so has two modal lengths, lower mean and intermediate growth and multiplier.
 Perhaps look compare the root fuds in the browser

+Added 4102 fuds in the last 500k, so a better rate than model 34 in the second half or than model 35 overall, which suggests that randomising improves the model.

+The mean is lower than model 35, but there are two modes at 7 and 15 and the longest path is the same at 35.
+There are many more fails (60) than model 35.

 39 vs 35 - adds 333 of unique records ie around 30s, increases mean and growth a little